davidgristwood/rom-com-or-not-rom-com/README.md

 ![screenshot](./etc/img/ui.png)

-We have provided a couple of test script extracts, which are not in the tariningtraining data, in the "test extracts" folder
+We have provided a couple of test script extracts, which are not in the training data, in the "test extracts" folder